-When we first started dating, we would spend a lot of time together in La Jolla at the beach near where Becca lived and fell in love with the beach life.
-Now establishing roots in Huntington Beach, and visiting Crystal Cove often for the views, we couldn’t image a better place to celebrate our special day.
+When we first started dating, we would spend a lot of time together in La Jolla at the beach near where Becca lived and fell in love with beach life.
+Now establishing roots in Huntington Beach, and visiting Crystal Cove often for the views, we couldn’t imagine a better place to celebrate our special day.

 Where did you draw some of your inspiration from for your wedding day?